Assessment and Certification¶

 The recommended way of verifying compliance of a mobile app with the MASVS is by performing an "open book" review, meaning that the testers are granted access to key resources such as architects and developers of the app, project documentation, source code, and authenticated access to endpoints, including access to at least one user account for each role.

 A certifying organization must include in any report the scope of the verification (particularly if a key component is out of scope), a summary of verification findings, including passed and failed tests, with clear indications of how to resolve the failed tests.
-Keeping detailed work papers, screenshots or movies, scripts to reliably and repeatedly exploit an issue, and electronic records of testing, such as intercepting proxy logs and associated notes such as a cleanup list, is considered standard industry practice.
+Keeping detailed work papers, screenshots or recording, scripts to reliably and repeatedly exploit an issue, and electronic records of testing, such as intercepting proxy logs and associated notes such as a cleanup list, is considered standard industry practice.
 It is not sufficient to simply run a tool and report on the failures; this does not provide sufficient evidence that all issues at a certifying level have been tested and tested thoroughly.
-In case of dispute, there should be sufficient supportive evidence to demonstrate that every verified requirement has indeed been tested.
+In case of dispute, there should be sufficient supportive evidence to demonstrate that every verified control has indeed been tested.

 Using the OWASP Mobile Application Security Testing Guide (MASTG)¶